 - And the angel of the LORD appeared unto him in a flame of fire out of the midst of a bush: and he looked, and, behold…the bush was not consumed.
 And Moses said, I will now turn aside, and see this great sight…

-- Note to self – Moses was not only raised among the gods of Egypt but more importantly taught by his Hebrew parents and his priest father in law so he recognizes that he’s finding God!
+- Note to self – Moses was not only raised among the spiritualism of Egypt but more importantly taught by his Hebrew parents and his priest father in law so he recognizes God when he finds him.

 - and…God called unto him…Moses, Moses.
 And he said, Here am I.

-- Note to self – Moses responded to God’s call and made himself available, leaving behind his sheep, loyalties to family business, and all earthly cares, as must all of Yhvhs followers.
+- Note to self – Moses responded to God’s call and made himself available, leaving behind his job, loyalties to family, and all earthly cares.

 - And he said, I am the God of thy father, the God of Abraham…And Moses hid his face; for he was afraid to look upon God.